Quantum LDPC codes with positive rate and minimum distance proportional to n^{1/2}: Introduction

-Quantum generalizations of LDPC codes have indeed been proposed in \cite{MMM04a}.
+Quantum generalizations of LDPC codes have been proposed in \cite{MMM04a}.
 However, it has turned out that the design of high performance quantum LDPC codes is much more complicated than in the classical setting.
 This is due to several reasons, the most obvious of which being that the parity-check matrix of quantum LDPC codes must satisfy certain orthogonality constraints.
 This complicates significantly the construction of such codes.
 In particular, the plain random constructions that work so well in the classical setting are pointless here.
-There have been a number of attempts at overcoming this difficulty and a variety of methods for constructing quantum LDPC codes have been proposed \cite{Pos01a,Kit03a,MMM04a,COT05a,COT07a,LG06a,LG08a,HH07a,Djo08a,SRK08a,Aly07b,Aly08a,HBD08a,TL08a}.
+There have been a number of attempts at overcoming this difficulty and a variety of methods for constructing quantum LDPC codes have been proposed \cite{Pos01a,Kit03a,MMM04a,COT05a,COT07a,LG06a,LG08a,HH07a,IofMez07a,Djo08a,SRK08a,Aly07b,Aly08a,HBD08a,TL10a,KHIS11a,CDZ11a,AMT12a,AMT12b}.
 However, all of these constructions suffer from disappointingly small minimum distances, namely whenever they have non-vanishing rate and parity-check matrices with bounded row-weight, their minimum distance is either proved to be {\em bounded}, or unknown and with little hope for unboundedness.
-The point has been made several times that minimum distance is not everything, because there are complex decoding issues involved, whose behaviour depends only in part on the minimum distance, and also because a poor asymptotic behaviour may be acceptable when one limits oneself to practical lengths.
-Nevertheless, the minimum distance has been the most studied parameter of error-correcting codes and given that asymptotically good (dimension and minimum distance both linear in the blocklength) quantum LDPC codes are expected to exist, it is of great theoretical interest, and possibly also practical, to devise quantum LDPC codes with large, growing, minimum distance.
+The point has been made several times that minimum distance is not everything, because there are complex decoding issues involved, whose behavior depends only in part on the minimum distance, and also because a poor asymptotic behavior may be acceptable when one limits oneself to practical lengths.
+This is illustrated for instance in our case by the codes constructed in \cite{KHIS11a,AMT12b} whose performance under iterative decoding are outstanding.
+Nevertheless, very poor minimum distances will imply significant error floors.
+We note also that it has recently been proved \cite{KP12b} that a sufficiently large growing minimum distance -- for quantum LDPC codes -- is enough to imply a non-zero decoding threshold, i.e. that the code corrects almost all error patterns of weight up to a value linear in the block length.
+Finally, the minimum distance has been the most studied parameter of error-correcting codes and given that asymptotically good (dimension and minimum distance both linear in the blocklength) quantum LDPC codes are expected to exist, it is of great theoretical interest, and possibly also practical, to devise quantum LDPC codes with large, growing, minimum distance.
 This is the problem that we address in the present paper, leaving aside decoding issues for discussion elsewhere.